den-materials/sass-intro-1/sass.md

 Explore these Codepens.
 When you open them, you'll notice that the CSS column has a header of CSS (scss).
 This means that you're currently looking at Sass.
 Compare this to what you see when you click on the drop-down arrow at the top-right of the column and click "View Compiled CSS".
 Now you're looking at the CSS after it's been compiled from Sass.

 Some things to consider...
-* Which portions of the CSS are Sass and how do they look different from vanilla CSS?
+* In what ways does Sass look different than Vanilla CSS?
-* In what ways is writing Sass easier / faster than writing out vanilla CSS?
+* How might writing out Sass be easier / faster than writing out vanilla CSS?

 - [BAMSAY](http://codepen.io/jshawl/pen/cLJal)
 - [Boxes](http://codepen.io/jshawl/pen/nHDLz)